Gregory Cromwell, 1st Baron Cromwell: In culture

 Gregory Cromwell was played by actor Jack West in the Season 3 finale of Showtime cable television show The Tudors.
 In Wolf Hall, a novel by Hilary Mantel, which offers a sympathetic portrayal of the rise of Thomas Cromwell, Gregory is depicted as a childlike, slightly inept but lovable young man.

-In Bring Up the Bodies, Mantel's acclaimed sequel to Wolf Hall, the portrayal is of a young man coming of age with confidence – still naive, but with potential; he is played in the BBC television adaptation by Tom Holland.
+In Bring Up the Bodies, Mantel's acclaimed sequel to Wolf Hall, the portrayal is of a young man coming of age with confidence – still naïve, but with potential; he is played in the BBC television adaptation by Tom Holland.
 In the stage production of Wolf Hall Part Two, Gregory (played by Benedict Hastings) is an intelligent young man who understands why his father is sometimes ruthless but is still young enough to be horrified by his father's actions, especially the disposal of Anne Boleyn's "lovers".
+Charlie Rowe played Gregory Cromwell in Wolf Hall: The Mirror and the Light.